fjames86/ak/README.md

 ## 1. Introduction

 AK protocol used for communicating with certain types of devices.
+It is a very simple text based protocol consisting of a fixed sized header followed by variable length data, framed with the STX and ETX characters.

+Request format: `<ETX> XXXX Knn ...<ETX>`
+Reply format: `<ETX> XXXX e ...<ETX>`
+Where `XXXX` is a 4-character function code e.g. `ASTZ` (request status), `nn` is a channel number typically `0`, `e` is a response status byte and `...` represents variable length request/response data.

 ## 2. Usage